Healthcare in Bedfordshire: Primary and community care

-Palliative care is provided by Keech Cottage, the Sue Ryder St John’s Hospice in Moggerhanger, Bedford Daycare Hospice and Willen Hospice in Milton Keynes.
+Palliative care is provided by Keech Hospice Care, the Sue Ryder St John’s Hospice in Moggerhanger, Keech Hospice Care Bedford Services and Willen Hospice in Milton Keynes.

 In November 2017 East London NHS Foundation Trust won a £195 million five year contract to provide community health services in the county.

 Acute care

 The main provider of NHS acute hospital care in the county is Bedfordshire Hospitals NHS Foundation Trust, which runs Bedford Hospital and Luton and Dunstable University Hospital.

 Circle Health Ltd have a contract in the county for management of musculoskeletal care, which started in 2014.
 They have reduced the proportion of patients going on to secondary care by 24%.
 Bedford Hospital staff complain that patients are diverted to the nearby private hospital, that there are delays in referrals and that the trauma service which they provide is financially unsustainable without the flow of elective work.
 Some of these problems, they say, would be alleviated if there was an integrated information system.